-This is a case report on how effectively combining the correct physical therapy intervention with the appropriate massage can dramatically improve results.
+This is a case report details how treatment for low back pain that effectively combines the correct physical therapy intervention with the appropriate massage can dramatically improve results.
 This patient came to me after having low back pain for months due to posing practice for a figure competition.

 Her pain was located mostly on one side of her low back and travelled into the sacroiliac joint (between the hip bone and tail bone).
 There was muscular spasm on the involved side of the back accompanied by a rotation of the pelvis and decreased mobility of the lumbar spine.